Benjamin Butler: Bermuda Hundred campaign

 In the spring of 1864, the Army of the James was directed to land at Bermuda Hundred on the James River, south of Richmond, and from there attack Petersburg.
 This would sever the rail links supplying Richmond, and force the Confederates to abandon the city.
 In spite of Grant's low opinion of Butler's military skills, he was given command of the operation.

-Butler's force landed on 5 May, when Petersburg was almost undefended, but Butler hesitated.
+Butler's force landed on May 5, when Petersburg was almost undefended, but Butler became unnerved by the presence of a handful of Confederate militia and home guards.
 While he dithered, the Confederates assembled a substantial force under General P. G. T. Beauregard.
 On 13 May, Butler's advance toward Richmond was repulsed.
-On 16 May, the Confederates drove Butler's force back to Bermuda Hundred, "bottling up" the Federals in a loop of the James River.
-Both sides entrenched; the Federal troops were safe but impotent, and Beauregard sent most of his troops as reinforcements to Lee's Army of Northern Virginia.
+On May 16, the Confederates drove Butler's force back to Bermuda Hundred, bottling up the Union troops in a loop of the James River.
+Both sides entrenched; the Union troops were safe but impotent, and Beauregard sent most of his troops as reinforcements to Lee's Army of Northern Virginia.
+Had Butler been more aggressive in early May, he might have taken Petersburg or even Richmond itself and ended the war a year early, although his two West Pointer corps commanders Maj.
+Gen "Baldly" Smith and Quincy Gilmore also did not perform well or make up for Butler's limitations as a general.

 Despite this fiasco, Butler remained in command of the Army of the James.